Skip to Main Content

 How to Add Text Shadow Support to Tailwind CSS

-It's worth noting that if you don't want to update the Tailwind CSS config, then you can use JIT to write the following.
+If you prefer not to update the Tailwind CSS config, you can use JIT to write the following.

 <h1 class="[text-shadow:_0_1px_0_rgb(0_0_0_/_40%)]">Hello</h1>

-And if you still want to be able to use classes such as shadow-red-500 you can do this.
+Alternatively, to use classes like shadow-red-500, you can do this.

 <h1 class="[text-shadow:_0_1px_0_var(--tw-shadow-color)]">Hello</h1>